BiCU-CCRI/Best_practices/coding_and_review/github_setup.md

 2. **PR to the `main` branch has to be reviewed:** (and approved) by **another person** before merging.
 The PR merge needs to undergo the full CR process and, ultimately, be approved by at least one more person.
 Only then can it be merged into the `main` (or parent) branch
 3. **All threads need to be resolved:** The reviewer needs to resolve all the CR comments and suggestions before the merge is allowed.
 The developer **must not resolve:** the comments themselves.
 If the original reviewer is not available anymore, the developer must request an additional reviewer. **Note:** GitHub suggestions are resolved automatically if accepted as suggested by the reviewer.
 4. **Not implemented** ~~**Branch names and commit messages** need to follow a **specific structure**~~Branch names and commit messages must have a specific structure.
 This makes it easier to standardize and read the Git history.
-5. **Squashing commits before the merge:** It is strongly encouraged that branch commits should be squashed before the merge.
-This keeps the `main` (or the parent) branch history nice and tidy (=one commit per merge) while keeping the full history in the original branch. **Note:** This assumes we do not delete the *original merged* branch. [https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-squashing-for-pull-requests](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-squashing-for-pull-requests)
+5. **Squashing commits before the merge:** It is strongly **encouraged** that branch commits should be squashed before the merge.
+This keeps the `main` (or the parent) branch history nice and tidy (=one commit per merge) while keeping the full history in the original branch. **Note:** This assumes we do not delete the *original merged* branch. [https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-squashing-for-pull-requests](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-squashing-for-pull-requests). **Note:** This can be enforced in General GitHub Repository settings in the `Pull Requests` section or in *`Settings`->`Rules`->`Ruleset`->`Require a pull request before merging`->`Show additional settings`->`Allowed merge methods`*
 6. **The final merge has to be done by the author:** Once the whole CR process is over, the author has to do the final PR merge. **Note:** This is not enforceable in GitHub Rules, but we can still follow this rule internally.
 7. **Agree on merge and rebase order:** If multiple people contribute to the same code, rebase your local branches to the latest merged PR changes if the other person merges their code first. **Talk to each other** and **decide** who merges first and who rebases, or if the other person should wait before starting a new branch.

-#### Branch rulesets
+#### Branch Rulesets

 Branch rulesets allow us to enforce specific *rules* for branch names, commit message structures, and the type of commits themselves, and, for example, protect the code from accidental non-unreviewed changes.